1. What is the role of the DIA OSBP?

 8. Where can Industry locate a forecast of DIA procurements?

-Acquisition elements within CFO provide information regarding procurement activities on FBO.
-This forecast is typically an attachment to special notices for CFO Industry Days.
+Acquisition elements within CFO provide information regarding procurement activities at industry day.s This forecast is typically an attachment to special notices for CFO Industry Days.
 DIA endeavors to be transparent in providing forecast information; however, the information in forecasts may change based upon changing mission requirements and/or acquisition strategies.

 9. What activities does DIA hold for Industry?

 DIA hosts several Industry activities throughout the year.
 The list below includes an overview of current activities:

 10. What are the clearance requirements to do business with DIA?

 In order to be awarded a contract with DIA, a company must comply with the contract-specific clearance requirements.
 In almost all cases, a company must possess a Top Secret Facilities Clearance (TS FCL) at the time of proposal submission.
 For information on the requirements and procedures to be granted a TS FCL, visit the web site of the Defense Counterintelligence and Security Agency (DCSA).